jackuoll/ultima-py/README.md

 ultimapy is a python library for rendering images from the Ultima Online client files.
 The SDK part of the project is almost a direct 1:1 code translation of the C# Ultima SDK (used by UOFiddler, among other things).

+### Why?

+The C# SDK does not run with mono due to implementations being missing from the underlying libraries.
+Attempts to get this to run in dotnet core or using mono have never been successful.
+Rewriting this code in Python allows the code to be used in a linux environment, for the most part out of the box.
+Since Python has many available and popular web frameworks, this library allows you to serve up images directly in code used by your web framework of choice.

+It also includes some features not seen anywhere else, such as the rendering of player avatars.
+Items & paperdolls have been done before in PHP, but this code is difficult to read and edit, whereas this library takes a much more flexible and simple approach (the same as which is used in the C# SDK).
+This lib even fixes a few rendering bugs which are present in the C# SDK.

 ### Features
 ultimapy can currently do the following:
 * Render land, statics.
 This includes rendering of in game items.